Thanks to Them: Promotion

 On September 16, 2022, a promotional poster was released on show creator Dana Terrace's social media platforms, revealing the release date of the episode.
 According to writer Jade King, the poster had hinted on a significant time skip, potentially months after the last episode, "King's Tide," due to the change in appearance of several characters, including Luz's mom, Camila, having strands of grey hair and Hunter having a new haircut.
 This was later confirmed by King, who had looked into cable listings for the episode.

 On October 6, 2022, the first six-minutes of the episode was previewed at the New York Comic Con panel.
 Later, two clips from the six-minute segment were released to the general public, with the first clip showcasing Luz Noceda's mother, Camila taking care of Hunter, Gus, Amity, Willow, and Vee as the aforementioned first four try to adapt to an unfamiliar human world.
-In the second clip, Luz laments over the previous events in the Demon Realm, believing that the events were her fault, while Hunter tries to console her.
-He cautiously hushes Luz as she mentions that he is a Grimwalker, since the prospect of the others discovering this makes him anxious.
-The two make a pact to keep these revelations a secret until they feel ready to come clear.
+In the second clip, Luz laments over the previous events in the Demon Realm, believing that they were her fault, while Hunter tries to console her.
+He cautiously hushes Luz as she mentions that he is a Grimwalker, as the prospect of their friends discovering this makes him anxious.
+The two make a pact to keep these developments a secret until they feel ready to come clean.